flybywiresim/docs/docs/beginner-guide/landing.md

     ![Activate LOC mode on FCU](../assets/beginner-guide/landing/FCU_LOC.png "Activate LOC mode on FCU")

     ![ILS lateral deviation marker moving inwards](../assets/beginner-guide/landing/PFD_ILS_deviation_scale.png "ILS lateral deviation marker moving inwards")

+!!!info "LOC vs. APPR"
+    You could also already press `APPR` on the `FCU` as it does basically the same thing.
+But `APPR` also starts descending when it captures the glideslope and we do not have clearance for descent yet.
+Therefore using `LOC` for now ensures we do not accidentally descend without ATC clearance. .

 - When we are established on the ILS localizer (the lateral `FMA` shows `LOC` in green) we will contact Tower ATC and report that we are established on the ILS localizer (including call sign and runway).